ayushpratapsingh1/Potato-Disease-Classifier/README.md

-# Plant Disease Classifier
+# Potato Disease Classifier

-An AI-powered app that helps identify plant diseases using images.
+An AI-powered app that helps identify potato diseases using images.

 ## Overview

-The Plant Disease Classifier is a machine learning-based application designed to help farmers and gardeners identify plant diseases through image recognition.
-The model is trained on a diverse dataset of plant images to accurately classify various diseases.
+The Potato Disease Classifier is a machine learning-based application designed to help farmers and gardeners identify potato diseases through image recognition.
+The model is trained on a diverse dataset containing images of potato leaves with and without diseases.

 ## Features

-- **AI-powered image classification**: Utilizes advanced machine learning algorithms to identify plant diseases.
 - **Multi-disease identification**: Capable of recognizing multiple plant diseases.
 - **User-friendly interface**: Easy-to-use interface for uploading and analyzing images.